Jill Godmilow

 Jill Godmilow (born Joan Godmilow; November 23, 1943 – September 15, 2025) was an American independent filmmaker, primarily of non-fiction works, and an advocate for Post-Realism in documentary.
-She was an Emeritus Professor in the Department of Film, Television, and Theatre at the University of Notre Dame.
-Godmilow is a recipient of a Guggenheim Fellowship.
+She was an emeritus professor in the department of film, television, and theatre at the University of Notre Dame.
+Godmilow was a recipient of a Guggenheim Fellowship.

 Background

 Born Joan Godmilow near Philadelphia, the younger daughter of Herbert and Beatrice (Schlaifman) Godmilow, she studied Russian literature at the University of Wisconsin–Madison, graduating in 1965.
 She was Jewish, and she said "I lost my family in the Holocaust".